What I Got Right (and Wrong) In My First Week Here

 Grab to the Rescue

-My company had promised me a shuttle, but it never showed.
-The thing is, when you walk out of Tan Son Nhat airport, you’re immediately surrounded by drivers offering “taxi, taxi!” and it’s easy to feel like a lost tourist.
+My company had promised a shuttle.
+Did it turn up?
+Of course not.
+The second you walk out of Tan Son Nhat airport you’re swarmed with “taxi, taxi!” guys, and it’s overwhelming when you’ve just completed a 17 hour flight.

 Because I had Grab already downloaded, I saw straight away that my ride wasn’t coming, skipped the haggle, and ordered a car in minutes.
 No drama, no stress, no standing in the rain clutching my suitcase.
-Honestly, a lifesaver.
+Highly recommend.

 Download Zalo Early